RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 this check does a simple query to the underlying database to ensure the connection to it is stable and available.
 The method is also annotated with Quarkus's `@Health` annotation, which directs Quarkus to expose this endpoint as a health check at `/health`.

+>**NOTE:** If you don't terminate Quarkus Development mode, you don't need to re-run the Inventory application because Quarkus will **reload the changes automatically**.

 Re-run the Inventory application via `mvn compile quarkus:dev` or click on `Build and Run Locally` in **Commands Palette** and access the `health check` endpoint using `curl http://localhost:8080/health` and the result looks like: